Discuss Forum

 What is the marking scheme for RBI Grade B exam?

-The RBI Grade B selection process consists of three stages Phase 1, Phase 2, and the Interview each carrying different marks and importance.
-Phase 1 is a qualifying exam with 200 marks and includes a negative marking of 0.25 for each wrong answer.
-Phase 2 carries 300 marks, and negative marking applies only to objective questions.
-Marks from Phase 2 are counted toward the final merit.
-The final stage is the Interview, which carries 75 marks and is also included in the final selection.
-Together, Phase 2 and the Interview determine the final result.
+The RBI Grade B selection process has 3 stages Phase 1, 2, and Interview.
+Phase 1 is a qualifying exam of 200 marks with 0.25 negative marking for wrong answers.
+Phase 2 carries 300 marks, and only objective questions have negative marking, with marks counted for the final merit.
+The Interview is of 75 marks, and the final selection is based on the combined performance of Phase 2 and the Interview.

 Exam StageTotal MarksNegative MarkingFinal Weightage